GemmaButcher-dev/itscool-ms3/README.md

    #### Footer

    * There is a fixed footer at the bottom of the page.
-   * The footer contains the game developer name and copyright with an automatically updated year.
+   * The footer contains the developer name and copyright with an automatically updated year.
 This has been done using JavaScript and updates when the page is loaded to the current year.
 The function updates the span element in the footer.

    #### 404 Page

    * A 404 page is navigated to when an error occurs or the website fails load.
 The page explains to the user that there is an issue and offers a button to navigate back to the homepage/index.html without using browser buttons.
+It also has a times redirect function so that after 10 seconds the user is redirected back to home page if they do not trigger the redirect via the button directly.

    ![screenshot]()

    #### Error Handling

-   * Error handling is built directly into the game functions so should the game data not load or be 'fetched' from the json the function will handle the error and will show an error by way or stating 'error fetching game data'.
+   * Error handling is built directly into the app functions so should the app data not load the function will handle the error and will show an error by way or stating 'error fetching data'.

 ### Features Left To Implement

-   *
+   * Functions to allow admin to manage user registration and accounts directly via the admin dashboard within the app.
-   *
+   * External links to pages as an additional field to each slang document to allow users to find out more about slang origins, i.e links to youtubers who initiated the slang word.
-   *
+   * A professionals dashboard where teachers and other professionals can view slang words and flag warnings and issues caused in educational settings by them retrospectively.
    *

 ## Technologies Used